TheOdinProject/curriculum/rails/deployment.md

 From there, Heroku more or less does what you do for your own localhost.
 First it will take the "slug" of code and files that you uploaded, identify your Ruby version, and run a `$ bundle install`.
 It sets up your database connection and then runs the asset pipeline.

-Recall that in development, Rails only partially executes the asset pipeline -- it runs all the preprocessors but serves asset files like stylesheets and javascripts individually (check your local server logs to see it serving dozens of individual files).
+We'll cover the Asset Pipeline in a future lesson and don't worry about this if you aren't familiar with it yet.
+If you are...
+In development, Rails only partially executes the asset pipeline -- it runs all the preprocessors but serves asset files like stylesheets and javascripts individually (check your local server logs to see it serving dozens of individual files).
 In production, Heroku will finish the job by not only running the preprocessors but also mashing your assets into those single files with the timestamp names (check out the source code of this page for an example -- as I type the stylesheet is called `assets/application-1fc71ddbb281c144b2ee4af31cf0e308.js`.

 So it doesn't have to run this part of the asset pipeline (which won't actually change at all from one visit to the next) every single time a new HTTP request is served, Heroku will "precompile" the assets up front and serve them from the cache.